Corporate Transparency Act

 The Corporate Transparency Act (CTA) requires certain entities (known as "Reporting Companies") to report Beneficial Ownership Information (BOI) to FinCEN, including details about individuals with significant control or ownership (25% or more) of the entity.

-1. Registered investment advisers: SEC-registered advisers and related entities (e.g., relying advisers) may be exempt, but this exemption does not cover state-registered advisers, exempt reporting advisers, or holding companies.
+1. Registered investment advisers: SEC-registered advisers and related entities (e.g., relying on advisers) may be exempt, but this exemption does not cover state-registered advisers, exempt reporting advisers, or holding companies.
 These entities may qualify for other exemptions such as Venture Capital Fund Adviser or Large Operating Company.

 2. Pooled investment vehicles: most domestic 3(c)(1) and 3(c)(7) funds qualify, but not those investing in mortgage debt obligations (3(c)(5)(c)).